Comprehensive School Counseling Plan

 2026 - 2029: Every Student, Every Day

-We are pleased to share a draft of the district’s Comprehensive School Counseling Plan (including the K–12 Guidance 339 requirements) and invite your review and feedback.
-Our school counseling department has worked extensively on this plan since August, 2025 and is proud to present it before formal board approval and submission to the Pennsylvania Department of Education (PDE) in March.
+We are pleased to share the final, approved Comprehensive School Counseling Plan (including the K–12 Guidance 339 requirements).
+Our school counseling department has worked extensively on this plan since August, 2025 and is proud to share it with our staff and families as well submit to the Pennsylvania Department of Education (PDE) in March, 2026.

 Key highlights: